 We highly recommend an eco-friendly tour called Solar Whisper tours, which as the name describes offer solar-powered boats and therefore do not contribute to petrol fumes polluting the waters of Cape Trib.
 This also means the boats are essentially silent, increasing your chances of spotting one of Queensland’s most dangerous animals.

 Better yet, if you don’t see a crocodile during your tour, they allow you to return free of charge.
-You will also learn about the incredible mangrove eco-system at Cape Tribulation as well as the species of birds, frogs and other marine life that frequent the area.
+You will also learn about the incredible mangrove ecosystem at Cape Tribulation as well as the species of birds, frogs and other marine life that frequent the area.

 Magnetic Island

 Now we have covered best of Queensland wildlife under the sea, it’s time for the best location in Queensland to spot one of the many marsupial mascots of Australia – the koala.
 Although Queensland is one of the few Australian states that allow the handling of Koalas in sanctuaries and zoos, we encourage you not to pay for this experience but instead witness these beautiful creatures in their natural habitat.
+You can even see a wild koala in Sydney if you know where to look!

-A second wildlife hotspot on Magnetic Island is Geoffrey Bay home to the unique Allied Rock Wallabies.
+A second wildlife hotspot on Magnetic Island is Geoffrey Bay, home to the unique Allied Rock Wallabies.
 These curious creatures are much smaller than the usual wallaby and are undeniably adorable to witness in the wild.
 Their tame inquisitive nature is, unfortunately, due to being fed by people, which we would never encourage, but if you wander down to Geoffrey Bay late afternoon, you will be guaranteed to see them up close, hoping you provide a nibble or two.

 And if you are looking for another adventure near Townsville, check out Wallaman Falls in Girrungun National Park.
 It is Australia’s highest and one of the most spectacular waterfalls.